Q: “I would prefer my partner not have the following ethnic identity/identities…”

 The Marriage Pact aims to be an inclusive event, and we believe this type of question actually supports that aim (we’ll explain below).
 But we know we can always do better.
 If you’re open to it, read our thoughts below and please share with us any idea you have for making the Marriage Pact even one step better.

-It’s a common feeling that the Marriage Pact shouldn’t accommodate racist behaviors— and that if someone is racist and ends up displeased with their match, we shouldn’t have to accommodate or empower them.
+It’s a common feeling that the Marriage Pact shouldn’t accommodate discriminatory behaviors, especially on the basis of ethnicity or race.
+Further, if someone is racist and ends up displeased with their match as a result, we shouldn’t have to accommodate or empower them.
 We agree.

-However, wielding this perspective to argue against the inclusion of this type of question reflects a misunderstanding of who the question is for.
+However, removing this type of question as a result of this logic alone—we believe—would reflect a misunderstanding of who the question is for.
 It’s not for the person who holds racial preferences.
 It’s for the person who shouldn’t have to match with that person and be subjected to their behavior.

-Confronting the existence of systemic discrimination is difficult, but we thought that experiencing racism firsthand (like casually or overtly racist comments on your first socially-distanced walk with your match) would be worse.
+Being confronted by the existence of systemic discrimination is uncomfortable, but we thought that experiencing racism firsthand (like casually or overtly racist comments in your first DM convo or your first date with your match) would be worse.

 The Marriage Pact aims to be an inclusive event that everyone can enjoy.
 We can always do better.
 If you’re open to it, we would love to talk with you—or any deep thinkers on this topic who you know—to learn about how to make Marriage Pact better and more inclusive.
 If you have any questions or suggestions, please reach out to us at email@example.com.